AdguardTeam/KnowledgeBaseMail/docs/aliases/getting-started.md

     :::note

     In the full version of AdGuard Mail, you can use *premium alias domains*, which allows you to choose different domain options when creating an alias.
 This minimizes the cases of getting rejected by online platforms.
-You can [read more about the features of the full version](/subscription/free_vs_full.md).

     :::